 - Seligman proposed that explanatory style is based on three dimensions: - 1.
 Internal vs. External: Whether the cause is due to oneself or external factors. - 2.
-Stable vs. Unstable: Whether the cause is unchangeable or temporary. - 3.
-Global vs. Specific: Whether the cause affects all aspects of life or just one domain.
+Stable vs. Unstable: Whether the cause is unchangeable or temporary. - Global vs. Specific: Whether the cause affects all aspects of life or just one domain. - Research shows that pessimists, who attribute failure to internal, stable, and global factors, perform worse in academic and professional settings (Peterson & Barrett, 1987).